idaignoranza/e-health-project/readme.txt

         - insert_document: to insert a document into the database;
         - insert_documents_and_commit: to insert a list of document into the database and commit;
         - update_task: to update parameters of database;
+        - update_score: to update the parameter "Score" of database at the fist research;
+        - update_task_score: to update the parameter "Score" of database;
-        - get_articles: to get the list of articles from the database;
+        - get_articles: to get the articles saved in the db as a list;
-        - _art_from_tuple: to get information about the tuples in the database !!!!!!
+        - _art_from_tuple: to represent a row of the Articles table in the db
         - close: to close the database;
-        - update_score: to update the parameter "Score" of database at the fist research;
-        - update_task_score: to update the parameter "Score" of database.

     + fetch_pubmed.py
         This script is the core of this part of the project.